List of The Price Is Right pricing games: Golden Road

 Three prizes are presented, the first and second of which have three- and four-digit prices.
 The final prize is often billed as one of "the most expensive single prizes offered on the show", with a price consisting of five (or occasionally six) digits.
 Since 2008, the final prize is usually a premium European sports or luxury car, although premium American sports cars are also offered, especially for patriotically themed episodes.
 The hundreds digit is missing from the price of each prize, and the digits in the prices of the first two prizes do not repeat.

 The contestant is shown the price of a grocery item worth less than $1 and is then asked which of the two unique digits in its price belongs in the price of the first prize.
 If correct, the three digits in that price are used to select the missing digit for the second prize.
 If the contestant prices the second prize correctly, the four numbers in its price are used to select the missing digit for the final prize.
 If the contestant makes an incorrect choice at any time, the game ends but they win any correctly priced prizes.

-Whenever Golden Road is played during an episode, it always appears as the first pricing game because the setup takes place during the first One Bid.